tagohd/mono/Chat Logs/2023 Chat Logs/(6) June 2023 Chat Logs.md

 >i did already make one (1) platformer game so im semi-aware of how much work making a game is

 S:
 >And also maybe it's not something I need to worry about right now.
 But I feel like it would be better if there was actually a story I was trying to tell.
-Or, to paraphrase [[Big Ideas and Big Questions|the most recent note]], if I knew what it was about.
+Or, to paraphrase [[Themes and Motifs|the most recent note]], if I knew what it was about.
 Not what the plot is, but what it's *about*, ya dig?

 L:
 >easy, its about friendship